trentenAB/Video_Game_Recommendation_System/README.md

 ![Critic and User Ratings 1999-2022](https://github.com/trentenAB/Video_Game_Recommendation_System/blob/main/notebooks/VGR%20EDA/CriticScores%20vs%20UserScores.png)

 Here we can see the obvious decline in game ratings throughout the 2000s.
-Then sometime during 2012, we can see a fairly large diverge between user and critic scores.
+Then sometime during 2012, we can see a fairly large diverge begin between user and critic scores.
 One could speculate that these trends were signs of cultural shifts in the gaming community and possibly beyond.

 # [Pre-Processing/Modeling](https://github.com/trentenAB/Video_Game_Recommendation_System/blob/main/notebooks/Preprocess%20and%20Modeling.ipynb)